-Rick Gibson has had a 40-year career building businesses, founded/co-founded several successful technology companies and advised over 75 others.
-Rick reviewed 1000+ companies and mentored hundreds.
+Rick Gibson’s 40-year career of building businesses includes being the Founder or Co-Founder of several successful technology companies.
+Mr. Gibson has also advised over 75 other companies and reviewed 1000+ companies and mentored hundreds.

-Since 1999, Rick has served as Managing Director of HOTventures, a “mentor capital fund” for the Southwest U.S., that invests in/advises fast-growth companies, in domains from Ballistic Armor to Agriculture, including IT, Healthcare, Sustainability and Media.
-Rick’s been involved with several companies that’ve had liquidity events, as either co-founder or investor, and his portfolio has more foreseeable exits.
-Rick has invested almost one hundred million dollars.
-Since 1996, he’s been a key player in several “mentor-driven accelerators” including Idealab, the world’s leading tech incubator in the 1990’s.
+Since 1999, Mr. Gibson has served as Managing Director of HOTventures, a “mentor capital fund” for the Southwest U.S., that invests in and advises fast growth companies, in domains from Ballistic Armor to Agriculture and including IT, Healthcare, Sustainability, and Media.
+He has been involved with several companies that have had liquidity events as either cofounder or investor and his portfolio has more foreseeable exits.
+Mr. Gibson has invested almost one hundred million dollars.
+Since 1996, he has been a key player in several “mento-driven accelerators” including Idealab, the world’s leading tech incubator in the 1990’s.

-Rick has been an investor, advisor or board member in dozens of innovation companies and a limited partner in Solstice Capital II (the largest venture capital fund in AZ).
+Mr. Gibson has been an investor, advisor or board member in dozens of innovation companies and a limited partner in Solstice Capital II, the largest venture capital fund in Arizona.